The Home Depot, Inc.

 Growth Engines

-Pro customers account for roughly 50% of HD revenue (~$90B annually) within a $600B addressable Pro market.
+Pro customers account for roughly 50% of HD revenue (approximately $90B annually) within a $600B addressable Pro market.
 Higher ticket sizes, repeat purchasing, and new AI material estimation tools and financing products deepen engagement and switching costs.

 Acquired for $18.25B in FY2024.
 SRS provides roofing, landscaping, and pool products distribution to Pro contractors.
 Adds approximately $10B+ in revenue but at lower margins than core retail.
-Cross-selling to existing HD Pro customers is the key integration thesis.
+Cross-selling to existing HD Pro customers is the key integration thesis and contributed materially to the 4.8% top line growth in Q1 FY2026.

-Core DIY and remodel business generates $164.7B annually across 2,350+ stores in a $1 trillion+ total home improvement market.
+Core DIY and remodel business generates the bulk of $164.7B+ annual revenue across 2,350+ stores in a $1 trillion+ total home improvement market.
 Growth tied to housing market activity, home price appreciation, and aging housing stock requiring maintenance.

 Annual report confirmed $164.7B revenue, adjusted operating margin of 13.1%, and detailed SRS Distribution contribution.
 Highlighted AI-powered Pro tools and financing expansion as key strategic priorities.